 Brave, superstitious students throw pennies at the owl perched on the top of Orr Chapel on the eve of big exams for good luck.

-This event merges the campus and community as student organizations provide carnival games, food, and entertainment to participants on Shattuck Lawn.
-Costume contests, live performers, and novelties are also available, and SGA’s Bachelor Bid finishes off the night.
+As the largest student organization fundraiser of the year, this event merges the campus and community as student groups provide carnival-style games, food, and entertainment to participants and their family members at the gazebo on Bryan Green.
+Entertainment through costume contests, live performances, and novelties are also staples of the event.

 Singing in the Caf